How Long Does Alcohol Stay In Your System?

 Getting to a BAC of 0.08 is not that difficult.
 For a 140 lb man, it would be 3 drinks in one hour.
 If someone is binge drinking, they could get into a situation where alcohol remains in their body for 10 hours or more.

-With an alcohol test like the kind we sell, you can pick up the BAC as it is processed by your body.
+With an alcohol test you can test your BAC as it is processed by your body.
 Even though you stopped drinking hours ago, the home alcohol test can, like a breathalyzer, detect your steadily dropping BAC.
-Both types of test we sell, the saliva test and the breath test for alcohol, work in the same way.